dragonoverlord3000/MapleTAUto/README.md

     - <em>Remember</em> to save the path to your <i>chromedriver.exe</i> file somewhere you will remember
 2. Download this repo to your local machine
 3. Go to the folder containing this project and run: ```pip install -r requirements.txt```
+4. Create an empty folder in the main directory named "temp_files"
-4. Now *while in the folder* run ```python main.py "DTU inside username" "DTU inside password" "path to chromedriver.exe file"```
+5. Now *while in the folder* run ```python main.py "DTU inside username" "DTU inside password" "path to chromedriver.exe file"```
-5. Enjoy
+6. Enjoy :)

 ### Vision
 None, this project was made for no real reason at all (maybe to get some DTU street cred?).